 The tax collectors, on the other hand, were men employed in a scandalous profession.
-The Roman government demanded a certain amount of taxes from people, and as long as it got that designated amount it was satisfied.
+The Roman government demanded a certain amount of taxes from people, and it was satisfied as long as it got that designated amount.
 If the tax collectors collected more than was required, Rome allowed them to keep the excess.
 In a setup like

 So, in Christ’s parable the two men come to pray.
 The Pharisee takes a spot in the temple where he can be seen and heard by all.
 He throws out his chest, looks upwards to heaven, and launches into his egotistical description of how divinely devout he is: